BriteSnow/cloud-starter/doc/ui.md

 ## DOM Centric Approach

 This DOM Centric approach consists of using the DOM as a foundation for a simple, robust, and scalable MVC model.

-Here are some of the guidelines:
+Here are some of the concepts:

-- Using native Web Component, custom elements, and HTML Element as the component model (i.e., no virtual dom or high-abstraction frameworks).
+- Native Web Component (.e.g., mostly custom elements) and HTML Element as the component model (i.e., no virtual dom or high-abstraction frameworks).
-- Using the DOM event model for child-to-parent state communication, and Web Component properties setter/getters for parent-to-children communications.
+- DOM event model (including custom events) for child-to-parent communication.
+- Web Component properties setter/getters for parent-to-children communications.
-- Reflect custom component properties to CSS and attributes for simple and flexible css styling.
+- Web Component properties reflected as attributes or css class names for UI state.
-- Master CSS Grid for layout. (e.g., no CSS Layout "framework" needed, CSS Grid is where it is at).
+- CSS Grid, with Flex box when needed, for layout (e.g., no CSS Layout "framework" needed, CSS Grid is where it is at).
 - Follow custom component best practices (see below) for building reusable and performant web components.

 > Note: In this documentation, Web Component terminology will refer to custom Elements used in the context of a component model, regardless if they are using or not shadowDOM.
-Some literature defines Web Component as customElement + shadowDOM + template, but from a component model point of view, shadowDOM is just an implementation detail to turn up component opacity, which might or might not be appropriate for given component type (.e.g., Views).
+Some literature defines Web Component as customElement + shadowDOM + html template (with slots), but from a component model point of view, shadowDOM is just an implementation detail to turn up component opacity, which might or might not be appropriate for given component type (.e.g., Views).

 ## Component Model